Last Updated on April 4, 2022

 Miss – An Indifferent Staff

 I wouldn’t say the crew of the Navigator of the Seas was unfriendly, but they were undoubtedly indifferent.
 On most other cruises I’ve taken in the past, I could always recall at least one staff member years later; maybe not their name, but their face and where they worked.
 I can’t remember one staff member from the 7-day cruise I took aboard the Navigator of the Seas.
 There weren’t many smiles and pleasant interactions; they did what they needed to, but that was all.
 Staff constantly rotates, so that may not be the case anymore, but it definitely stuck out to me on my cruise.

 Hit – “Amplified” Caribbean Themed Main Pool Area

 To be blunt, the original Navigator of the Seas was a bit boring.
 The pool deck was absolutely lacking any personality or style.
 While there was nothing wrong with the layout or function of the area, it didn’t stick out.
 That’s not a good thing for a cruise ship that wants to be your ideal vacation.

 The refurbishment of the ship brought a brand new Caribbean themed pool area as well as Royal Caribbean’s popular 3-story Lime and Coconut Bar.
+The area now The refurbishment of the ship brought a brand new Caribbean-themed pool area and Royal Caribbean’s popular 3-story Lime and Coconut Bar.
 The area now feels much more energetic, with great vacation vibes coming from every corner.
 The two sizeable pools are still there, but there’s also a large spillover area around them with a few inches of water, so you don’t need to be in the pools to be cooled off.
 They also added a splash pad area for little kids to keep them entertained and out of the larger pools (hopefully).